Aberdeen London Express: History

-Aberdeen London Express Limited was officially registered with the Civil Aviation Authority in September 1993 by Dr Robert Perryment.
+Aberdeen London Express Limited was established on 8 April 1993 and officially registered with the Civil Aviation Authority in September by Dr Robert Perryment.
 The airline schedule allowed travelers to arrive in London by 09:30am, and leave after a day's work for Aberdeen arrival by the evening.
 Initial bookings were primarily made by oil and gas companies.

 The airline commenced flights on 31 October 1994.
 However, due to poor demand, and the oil and gas companies backing not forthcoming, it ceased operations on 6 December 1994 and filed for liquidation.
 During their operation, Aberdeen London Express had one aircraft, a leased BAC 1-11 (G-AVMI) from European Aviation.
 Aberdeen London Express Limited worked closely with European who operated the aircraft on an ACMI basis, as part of their own business strategy to support newly founded airlines.
 This meant Aberdeen London Express Limited utilised European's IATA, ICAO and Callsign information as noted on the flight numbers EAF5003 & EAF5004.